-Know-How -- This is the hands-on guide to inspecting your tank to determine its condition and the details of how to perform preventive maintenance.
+Is My Water Heater Worth "Rescuing?" -- This is the hands-on guide to inspecting your tank to determine its condition if you're thinking about retrofitting it for longevity.

 Insulation and Energy Efficiency -- Comparing water heaters has gotten more complicated, but it can still be done, and should be done.

 Water Heating According to Larry -- Larry Weingarten, who pioneered most of the ideas, tools and techniques encompassed on this website, uses our forum, The Tank, to not merely answer people's questions, but also to elaborate his ideas about how things should be.
 This page constitutes some of those questions and some of his answers.

 Save Water, Save Energy -- Three mechanical systems and two design systems aimed at cutting your wait for hot water, keeping too much cold water from being wasted while waiting for hot water to arrive at a fixture, and saving energy.

 Life-Cycle Cost Analysis -- A simple tool for comparing the overall cost of different water heaters you might be considering buying.

 Tools -- We tell you to use certain tools to do certain maintenance on water heaters.
 Here is a description of what those are and what they do.